 With a stock transaction, the buyer typically assumes sponsorship of the seller's plans.
 In such case, the employees' participation and existing cafeteria plan elections would continue because the employees are continuing their employment and are bound by their prior elections.
-The buyer may prefer to terminate the seller's plan as of the transaction date; in such event, it is unclear whether new mid-year benefit elections would be permitted under the buyer's cafeteria plan.
-Additionally, issues may arise with a mid-year plan termination if participants are not provided with sufficient notice to use their existing balances.
+The buyer may prefer to terminate the seller's plan as of the transaction date; in such event, it is unclear whether new midyear benefit elections would be permitted under the buyer's cafeteria plan.
+Additionally, issues may arise with a midyear plan termination if participants are not provided with sufficient advance notice.
+(We cover use of health FSA balances in the next section.)